hiiamboris/red-spaces-gitlab-mirror/quickstart.md

 </details>

-Put it another way, if you download a zip from the Gitlab site, don't forget to rename directories after unzipping, to `red-spaces` and `common`.
+Put it another way, if you download a zip from the Gitlab site, don't forget to rename directories after unzipping, to `spaces` and `common`.